 Once registered with ADFG, register for the USAGAK bear baiting station by clicking USAG Alaska Bear Baiting Registration Form.
 You will be required to provide accurate GPS coordinates, RAP card number, and an ADFG Bear Bait Registration number.

-Before you go hunting, make sure you have a current Recreation Access Permit (RAP), and have a USAG Alaska Bear Baiting Permit.
+Before you hunt, all participants must have a current Recreation Access Permit (RAP) and a 2021 USAG Alaska Bear Baiting Permit.
 Login to My Account for permits.

 View off-limits to bear baiting areas: